 Gummed tapes are the most eco-friendly of all tapes, as they are made of paper, and the adhesive is made from natural, vegetable glue, so the entire tape can be recycled without needing to be removed from the box.
 However, if the gummed tape is reinforced with fiberglass, it needs to be separated from that reinforced fibers as they are non-recyclable.

 What to consider when choosing the best packing tapes?

 One of the major considerations when buying packing tapes is adhesive strength.
 Having tapes that look great is a big bonus, but at the end of the day , if the tape cannot keep your packages secure, then the whole purpose of having them is defeated.

 Nowadays, tapes are not just limited to brown or clear, but you can choose from any of the attractive designs on gummed tapes or washi tapes.
 If budget and space allow, you can even order custom tapes with your own logo and designs on them.
-Tapes with great designs will help a generic brown carton to stand out from afar.
+Tapes with great custom designs will help a generic brown packaging to stand out from afar.

 For those who choose packing tape to impress and align with their brand's aesthetics, print quality on the tapes is equally important.
 Since these tapes are repeatedly exposed to sunlight, weather, and other harsh environments, their print colors must remain intact for a long time.

 Additionally, using custom packing tape with creative designs over your typical ordinary tape is the best way to a truly custom package.

 Standard packing tapes usually have 2 length options, which are roughly 50 yards and 100 yards.
 If you usually do high-volume shipping, having longer tape rolls would mean having to change the rolls less frequently.
 You will also save a bit more when buying longer rolls.